metrorailings/OwlBlog/content/posts/week-12-quick-insights.md

 Is Miami seriously trying to play New England's style of defense without having any of the horses in the defensive backfield?

+The Dolphins are just so bad running the ball.
+Just so bad.

 ***

 ## Packers @ 49ers